18F/18f.gsa.gov/_posts/2015-02-12-highlights-from-the-agile-delivery-services-day-event.md

-On behalf of the 18F and ITS team, thanks to all the vendors who responded to the [*Request for Information*](https://www.fbo.gov/index?s=opportunity&mode=form&tab=core&id=e0807fc8a69115f0e352f6f0c135697a) (over 280) and participated in the Industry Day events.
+On behalf of the 18F and ITS team, thanks to all the vendors who responded to the [*Request for Information*](https://www.fbo.gov/index?s=opportunity&mode=form&tab=core&id=e0807fc8a69115f0e352f6f0c135697a) (more than 280) and participated in the Industry Day events.

 Be sure to monitor [*GSA
 eBuy*](https://www.google.com/url?q=https%3A%2F%2Fwww.ebuy.gsa.gov&sa=D&sntz=1&usg=AFQjCNEE7ilHypkT2pm2CtLetx_3X3bOGw)